Simulating multi-arm multi-stage designs

 # Note that some of these examples may take a few minutes to run

-# equal sample size per arm and stage.
+# with equal sample size per arm and stage.
 Design can be found using

 # lfix=0, p=0.65, p0=0.55)